Interpol Blue Notice

 Interpol Blue Notice vs Red Notice

-Comparing the two types of notifications can be considered as follows:
+Comparing two types of notifications can be considered as follows:

-• Objective: A Blue Notice is used for the collection of information and determination of whereabouts, while a Red Notice’s main purpose is arrest with subsequent extradition.
+• Objective: Blue Notice is used for collection of information, determination of whereabouts.
+While red notice’s main purpose is arrest with subsequent extradition.

-• Usage: A Blue Notice is used for individuals whose involvement in a crime has not yet been fully established, while a Red Notice is applied to individuals who are already INTERPOL wanted list in connection with a criminal case.
+• Usage: Blue notice is used for individuals whose involvement in a crime has not yet been fully established.
+Red notice is applied to individuals who are already on INTERPOL wanted list in connection with a criminal case.

-Removing a Blue Notice is a complex process and similar to removal of Red notice .
-Unlike other notifications, such as Red or Black, information about a Blue Notice is extremely limited in public sources.
+Removing Interpol notices is a complex process that requires legal intervention.
+Unlike other notifications, such as red or black, information about the blue notification is extremely limited in public sources.
 However, the removal procedure is possible through the appropriate legal instruments.

-To remove a Blue Notice, one must consult an Interpol solicitor specialising in international criminal law and cooperation.
+To remove a blue notice, one must consult an Inteprol solicitor specialising in international criminal law and cooperation.
 The solicitor can file a complaint with the Interpol Commission for the Control of Files, which examines the legality and justification of notices.
 If the notice is found to be erroneous or in violation of an individual's rights, it can be removed based on international regulations, such as Article 2 of the Interpol Constitution, which demands respect for human rights in the conduct of international cooperation.

 Page top ▲